 3. Time: I’m not going to lie.
 Meal planning takes time.
 Especially in the beginning if you have never done it before.
 Even now, it sometimes takes me about an hour, but that’s because I enjoy it.
 I rarely, if ever make the same recipe twice.
 So, it can take me awhile to go through all of my recipe resources (see below) and pick out the new recipes I want to make for the week.
 Once you’ve been meal planning for a little bit and have found some recipes that your family enjoys, you can repeat them throughout the month.

 4. Resources: So, where do you find recipes?
 Well, you can start here on my blog, at the recipe index!
 Really though, there are so many food blogs out there, ranging from family focused, quick and easy meals, to more involved recipe blogs.
 It can actually be quite overwhelming!
-I subscribe to several food blogs so I get new posts e-mailed to me.
-Here are a few that I use often and recommend:
+I subscribe to several food blogs and get new posts e-mailed to me.
+Here are a few blogs that I use often and recommend: